-These are to be sterling investments of a maturity period of not more than 364 days, or those which could be for a longer period but where the Council has the right to be repaid within 364 days if it wishes.
-These are low risk assets where the possibility of loss of principal or investment income is considered negligible.
+These are investments denominated in sterling of a maturity period of not more than 364 days (or of a longer period where the Council has the right to be repaid within 364 days if it wishes).
+These are low risk assets with high liquidity where the possibility of loss of principal or investment income is considered negligible.
 These include investments with:

-- (i) The UK Government (such as the Debt Management Office, UK Treasury Bills or a Gilt with less than one year to maturity). - (ii) Supranational bonds of less than one year's duration. - (iii) A local authority, parish council or community council. - (iv) An investment scheme that has been awarded a high credit rating by a credit rating agency. - (v) A body with high credit quality (such as a bank or building society).
+- (i) The UK Government (such as the Debt Management Office, UK Treasury Bills or a Gilt with less than one year to maturity). - (ii) Supranational bonds of less than one year's duration. - (iii) A local authority, parish council or community council. - (iv) An investment scheme that has been awarded a high credit rating by a credit rating agency. - (v) A body with high credit quality (such as a bank or building society) as set out in table 4.2